sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Installing Presets</summary>

-ReShade presets are `.ini` configuration files that users have set up in order to share their customizations to others.
-These configurations can hold shader load orders, hotkeys, and specific arguments!
+ReShade presets are `.ini` files containing user customizations like shader load orders, hotkeys, and specific arguments.

-Fortunately, installing presets has been made simple with the ReShade Installer, as shaders used by presets will be automatically selected, download, and installed.
-This removes all the guesswork from ReShade's users, making things much easier than manually installing them.
+The ReShade Installer simplifies preset installation by automatically selecting, downloading, and installing the shaders used by presets.

-To install a preset, hit the `Browse...` button in the installer and then select your preset.
+To install a preset, click `Browse...` in the installer and select your preset.

 ![Preset Image](../images/downloading-and-installing-reshade/rs_preset.png)

-If you do not have a preset, you can skip this portion of the installer by clicking `Next` in the bottom right hand corner.
+No preset?
+Just click `Next` to skip this step.

 {: .note }
-If your preset requires unique shaders and textures outside the installer's offerings, you may need to install them manually.
+Presets requiring unique shaders and textures, not in the installer, need manual installation.

 </details>